jeromecoupe/webstoemp/_posts/2015-07-17-building-your-own-front-end-styleguide.md

 Front-end codebases have a tendency to put on weight over time and get more complex while we all strive for them to stay lean, understandable and maintainable.

 All UI toolkits have migrated to a pre-processor architecture these days and including only the components you need is a possibility but, again, you have to know someone else's codebase and its dependencies tree quite well to only include what you need.
 In cases where the toolkit does not quite provide you with what you need, you will have to override certain things or to add your own components that might have to interact with certain elements of the toolkit.
-That will inevitably translate into a more fragile and less manageable codebase.
+That will inevitably translate into a more fragile, more bloated and less manageable codebase.

 All this can be avoided if you start with the basic tools and components you need and build up the tools and components you need to solve your own problems.